This term our topic is:

 Reading is an essential part of your child's learning.
 Your child will be sent home with a colour banded book to match their ability and a guided reading book, which they will have shared in a group at school.
 Please take time to look at and read their reading books and any other books, with them.
 When you have read with your child please record this in their reading record.
 Each time your child reads they will get a stamp on their reading record chart, up to a maximum of two per day.

-P.E. will take place on Mondays and Wednesdays.
-Please ensure that your child has their full P.E. kit in school at all times.
+P.E. will take place on Monday and Thursdays.
+Please send your child to school in their PE kit on these days.
+In colder weather please ensure this is weather appropriate (eg tracksuit and trainers).
 Please also remember that children need to have their hair up in a pony-tail and to remove earrings and other jewellery for P.E.
 If your child has newly pierced ears please pop in and see us.

-In addition to the Maths homework we ask that you help your child practise their weekly spellings.
+Spellings will now be sent home each week.
+We ask that you help your child to practise their spellings.
 These will be checked on a Friday and new spellings will be given out.
+A copy of the spellings will also be posted on our Class Dojo page.
 Spellings can be practised in different ways such as writing them out using paint, or in sand or practising them with magnetic letters or making a game up with them.
 You can also look out for them when reading and when you’re out and about.
 Top Tip: pick words at random rather than going down the list when you are practising the spellings!

 Website Design by WOW Design Solutions